 I know, I know, we’re just starting to get Back To School under way, but my little brother jokingly suggested we get him something (really expensive) for Christmas this year, and I immediately shot back that he’d be lucky to get a box of candy.

-…And I’ve been thinking about Christmas every since.
+…And I’ve been thinking about Christmas ever since.

 Specifically, I’ve been thinking about what a huge financial burden it can be.